 School districts across Sacramento County have closed about 60 schools in the last 10 years.
 Fewer than half remain shuttered, according to a Bee review of data from the state Department of Education.

 About one-quarter reopened as charter schools.
-Roughly 20 percent reopened as specialty schools -- special education; adult education; alternative high or community day schools.
-The remaining 10 percent reopened as traditional public schools; usually, this was an immediate conversion from, say, a elementary school to a middle school.
+Roughly 20 percent reopened as specialty schools - special education; adult education; alternative high or community day schools.
+The remaining 10 percent reopened as traditional public schools; usually, this was an immediate conversion from, say, an elementary school to a middle school.

 Most charter and specialty schools do not exist primarily to educate the children of a particular neighborhood.

 Note: A few closed schools now house more than one specialty or charter school.
 Chart excludes closed charter schools.

 Source: Bee analysis of school directory data from California Department of Education